alexander474/microservice-exam/README.md

 - password = admin

 #### Frontend
-Somethimes a site reload is nessesary to get "fresh" information.
+Sometimes a site reload is nessesary to get "fresh" information.
 This is because my main focus was on the backend and not frontend.

 I choose to only have one feed in the frontend to display the posts belonging to the logged in user and the posts belonging to the friends.

+#### Coverage
+ - Authentication: -%
+ - User: -%
+ - Post: -%

+plus E2E-tests

+## Tasks

 #### E
 - [x] Write a new REST API using SpringBoot and Kotlin.